 For pass-by-reference, the delegate end entity certificate shall provide the reference to the external TNAuthList in an Authority Information Access (AIA) extension as defined in RFC 8226 [Ref 11], where the AIA accessMethod contains the value id-ad-stirTNList and the AIA accessLocation contains the HTTPS URL reference to the TNAuthList resource.
 When a retrieval request is sent to the HTTPS URL in the certificate, the TNAuthList shall be returned as described in clause 6.2, below.
 Editor’s Note: add text on URL validations

-The Subject field Common Name attribute of a delegate certificate shall not contain the text string "SHAKEN", shall not contain an SPC value (since the TNAuthList does not contain an SPC value), shall contain the string "Delegate cert", and shall contain the string “Subordinate CA” if the Basic Constraints CA boolean is true (e.g., CN=Delegate cert).
+The Subject field Common Name attribute of a delegate certificate shall not contain the text string "SHAKEN" and shall not contain an SPC value (since the TNAuthList does not contain an SPC value).
+The Subject field Common Name attribute shall contain the string "Delegate cert" and shall contain the string “Subordinate CA” if the Basic Constraints CA boolean is true (e.g., CN=Delegate cert).
 The Common Name may contain the TN(s) identified in the TNAuthList extension of the delegate certificate.

 A delegate end entity certificate shall be issued with an EnhancedJWTClaimConstraints extension that contains a mustExclude for any claims the certificate holder is not authorized to assert and/or a mustInclude with one or more vetted permittedValues for claim values the certificate holder is authorized to assert, as specified in draft-ietf-stir-enhance-rfc8226-01 [Ref 15].